MJ Melendez Preview, Player Props: Royals vs. White Sox

-MJ Melendez -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the Kansas City Royals versus the Chicago White Sox, with Touki Toussaint on the mound, on September 6 at 7:40 PM ET.
+The Kansas City Royals, including MJ Melendez (.385 on-base percentage in past 10 games, 77 points above season-long percentage), take on starter Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Monday at 7:40 PM ET.

-He notched a home run while going 2-for-3 in his previous game against the White Sox.
+He had a hitless performance in his previous game (0-for-3) against the Blue Jays.

 MJ Melendez Game Info & Props vs. the White Sox